hamsterbase/tasks/README.md

 ## Features

-- **Blazing Fast:** Built for speed with 50ms interactions and real-time sync.
-Experience a task manager that never slows you down.

-- **Local-First:** Your data stays on your device.
-No service outages, account issues, or connectivity problems.
-Your tasks are always yours.
+- **No Spinners: Instant Access** - HamsterBase Tasks ensures data is stored on your device, letting you work immediately without waiting for server responses.

+- **Multi-Device Sync: Access Anywhere** - It syncs your data across devices like phones and laptops, so your work is available everywhere.

+- **Offline Ready: Network Optional** - You can use the app offline, with data stored locally and syncing later when connected, perfect for areas with poor internet.

+- **Long-Term Access: Data Lasts** - Ensures your data remains accessible over time by using durable formats and running on local devices indefinitely.

-- **Security:** End-to-end encryption ensures your data remains private.
+- **Privacy First: Secure by Default** - End-to-end encryption ensures your data remains private.
 Even developers cannot access your decrypted data.

-- **Privacy:** No telemetry or usage analytics.
-We believe great software doesn't need to spy on users.
+- **Full Control: You Own Your Data** - You have complete control over your data, stored on your device, allowing free backups and modifications without restrictions.

+- **Open Source: Community Driven** - HamsterBase Tasks is open source, allowing the community to contribute, inspect, and improve the codebase, ensuring transparency and continuous development.

 ## Download